LksWlprn/Opus-Magnum-Philosophicum/README.md

 them that hypothesis in which the observations would have been produced with the highest probability.
 For it is a necessary truth that that which is more probable is more probable to have occurred."

+Zuboff concludes: "I call the single a priori principle that I believe governs one’s overall empirical thinking the ‘highest probability principle’.
+It requires us always to favour in our beliefs, as most probable to have occurred, that overall context of our current experience that would, as discovered purely in our concepts of it, have had inherent in it the highest probability of having produced the pattern of our current experience.
+We must do so because it is a necessary truth that the pattern’s being produced in the most probable way is an event that was in itself more probable to have occurred than the pattern’s being produced in any less probable way.
+Let me just add that sometimes, of course, we must believe that an event which was locally improbable is the most probable to have occurred; but we can only properly do so when this local improbability has been needed in strictly the most probable overall hypothesis."

 So, both falsification and Bayesian inference contribute to solving the problem of induction.
 They represent two distinct types of contradiction in relation to a given hypothesis, forming the foundation for knowledge acquisition.